Arthroscopy Shoulder Surgery in Dallas & Frisco, Texas

 - Sometimes, doctors prescribe appropriate pain medications.
 In cases where they do not, you may utilize over-the-counter pain medications.
 However, check with your doctor before taking these medications, as some of them might interfere with bleeding.
 Follow instructions closely when it comes to taking medications.

 - Sleep and rest are vital parts of recovery.
 To help alleviate discomfort, we recommend either sleeping in a reclining chair or propping yourself up while sleeping in bed.
 Additionally, place a thin pillow under the affected arm to position it up and away from the body.
 If you prefer sleeping on your side, be sure to sleep on the non-affected shoulder.

 If you have trouble going about your daily life because of pain or discomfort with your shoulder, our experts at SPORT Orthopedics and Rehabilitation are here to help.
-We perform a variety of different joint replacements and surgeries, including shoulder and elbow arthroscopy.
+We perform a variety of different joint replacements and arthroscopic surgery options, including elbow arthroscopy.
 Don’t hesitate to reach out to our professionals, as we can’t wait to work with you to restore your quality of life.
 To schedule an appointment with us, please call 469-200-2832 today, or visit us online and fill out our online intake form.
 We look forward to working with you and guiding you through the process.